-Want a nice camping / caravan / cabin getaway close to Sydney?
+Want a nice camping getaway close to Sydney?

-Whether you set up in the bushland near the beach or in a holiday park with full facilities, you’ll find great things to do.
-Hike, kayak, swim, surf or fish.
+Whether you set up in the bushland near the beach or deeper in the bush, you’ll find great things to do.
+Enjoy bushwalking, kayaking, swimming, surfing or fishing.

 Sleep with the sound of the ocean at Little Beach Campground in Bouddi National Park.

-There is no vehicular access—you must carry food and water and walk 750 m along a walking trail.
-Or sleep overnight while walking the 8 km Coastal Walk.
+There is no vehicular access—you must carry food and water and walk 750 metres along a walking trail.
+Or sleep overnight while walking the 8-kilometre Coastal Walk.

-There is a picnic table, barbecue and non-flush toilets at the camping site.
-The beach is popular for surfing and fishing.
+There are a picnic table, barbecue and non-flush toilets at the camping site.
+The beach is also popular for surfing and fishing.

-Enjoy fishing, surfing and bushwalking in Bouddi, and retreat to the serenity of nature while listening to the waves crashing on the beach.
+Enjoy fishing, surfing and bushwalking in Bouddi National Park.
+And retreat to the serenity of nature while listening to the waves crashing on the beach.